November 8, 2017

 I’m going to wear the HECK out of Fair Isle patterns, because they seem to be associated with the holidays in so many minds…

 My bag will be carried as a backpack.
 I’ve found that even though I might look like I’m trying to pretend to be younger than I am, I can carry a TON in a backpack.
-One must be super-cautious not to whap people with a backpack – it changes the contours of your body completely!
+However, one must be super-cautious not to whap people with a backpack – it changes the contours of your body completely!

 And I’m thinking that I’ll just wear pearl earrings all week…